ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

   - ``commit-hash`` is an identifier for the Git commit from which the Ferrocene release was built
   - ``release`` is the name of the upstream release from which the Ferrocene release was based

-- The value of ``host`` from the output of the executable should match the target-triple of the executing environment.

-- The value of ``commit-hash`` from the output of the executable should match the commit hash of the Ferrocene release corresponding to the installed Ferrocene toolchain.

-- The value of ``release`` from the output of the executable should match the version of the Ferrocene release corresponding to the installed Ferrocene toolchain.

 Checks for targets
 ------------------